 #4 – Shaun Of The Dead (2004)

 The feature film debut of what is currently the director with the most reliably awesome filmography, Edgar Wright.
 After his subtly brilliant British series, Spaced, it should have been no surprise that his feature debut would be at least as good.
 Of course, it was.
 He brought along some of the great acting talents from Space, namely that of Simon Pegg and Nick Frost – a duo who would go on to a number of great projects together, multiple times for Edgar Wright.

 You got red on you.

-The second movie on this list to not only feature Ben Stiller in a wonderul idiot role but also the second to feature a truly fantastic performance from Robert Downey Jr. This time, Downey actually got a best supporting actor nomination (which is equally deserved and hilariously meta).
+The second movie on this list to not only feature Ben Stiller in a wonderful idiot role but also the second to feature a truly fantastic performance from Robert Downey Jr. This time, Downey actually got a best supporting actor nomination (which is equally deserved and hilariously meta).
 This movie is insanely over-the-top, intentionally so.
-It even goes so far as putting a few fake trailers up front.
-There are scenes in this movie that are hilariously fun satires on the moder action movie, and the modern war movie.
-Then there’s Tom Cruise turning in an amazingly unflatering supporting role.
+It even goes so far as putting a few fake trailers upfront.
+There are scenes in this movie that are hilariously fun satires on the modern action movie, and the modern war movie.
+Then there’s Tom Cruise turning in an amazingly unflattering supporting role.